anonymous20221015/SIGMOD23/README.md

 `pixels.zip` contains the main codebase.
 After decompression, the source code of our query engine mainly resides in the pixels-lambda, pixels-executor, and pixels-optimizer sub-directories.
 We also added some functions (e.g., hash code computation on row batches) into pixels-core.

 `pixels-trino.zip` contains the connector for Trino.
 The source code related to our Coordinator and VM workers are here (they run as the connector inside the Trino processes).

-We may update the documents in the zip files during the review process.